Quaternionic Reweighted Amplitude Flow for Phase Retrieval in Image Reconstruction: Quaternionic Reweighted Amplitude Flow

 The idea behind introducing this quaternionic gradient is as same as it in the conventional RAF in \cite{wang_solving_2018}, which is to differentiate the contributions of various gradients to the overall search direction.
 A straightforward approach is thus to assign large weights to more reliable gradients and smaller weights to the less reliable ones.
 Therefore, the gradient is designed based on the ratio $\left|\bal_{i}^{*}\bz /\bal_{i}^{*}\bx\right|$, which serves as a confidence score reflecting the reliability of the corresponding gradient and potentially indicating directions that lead to the true $\bx$.
+Taking a suitable step size $\eta$, the update rule is given by $\bz_{i+1}=\bz_{i} - \eta \cdot \nabla \ell_{\rm rw}(\bz_{i})$.